linlinliu03/BayAreaTechnologies/README.md

 With BayAreaTechnologies, users will be able to:

 * View data on technology statistics as they relate to top tech companies in the Bay Area.
+* View individual data on a particular tech company including company name, type, location, technologies used, and introduction.
+* Check selectors that filter by location or company type specifying what data should be shown.

+In addition, the project will include:

+* A production README.

+## Wireframes

+The app will consist of a main section showing the data visualization with company logos, sidebar selectors to filter data, links to my Github and Linkedin.

+Possible filters will include which location or company type to display.
+In the main section, users can mouse over a company logo to display additional information such as company name, type, location, technologies used, and introduction.